-One of the most popular forms of local architecture must be the shophouse – those charming narrow units built in a row that speak to us of Asian heritage and culture more strongly than almost any other structure does.
+One of the most popular forms of local architecture must be the shophouse—rows of charming narrow units that speak to us of Asian heritage and culture more strongly than virtually any other structure.

 Traditionally, a shophouse has a narrow frontage with a sheltered corridor at the front for pedestrians (called a five-foot way).
 They have internal courtyards, open stairwells and skylights to bring light and air into otherwise dark and narrow interiors.